Teacher Accused Of Favoritism After Giving Advanced Worksheet To Student Who Questioned Her Ways Of Teaching Autistic Kid

 Reddit

 Moreover, fostering an inclusive classroom environment can significantly reduce perceptions of bias.
-Psychologists suggest that creating opportunities for all students to participate and shine can enhance a sense of community within the classroom.
+Creating opportunities for all students to participate and shine can enhance a sense of community within the classroom.

 Strategies such as group projects or peer mentoring can help students feel valued and recognized, thus minimizing conflicts over perceived favoritism.